berrugo/private-pdf/README.md

-# PDF Editor WASM
+# PrivatePDF

-A browser-based PDF editor that processes files entirely on the client-side using WebAssembly (WASM) for privacy.
-This application allows users to upload PDF files, view thumbnails of each page, select pages for deletion, and save the modified PDF without sending any data to a server.
+A privacy-focused, client-side PDF toolkit that runs entirely in your browser.
+Process, merge, split, compress, convert, and reorder your PDF files securely without ever uploading them to a server.
+Built with React and WebAssembly for lightning-fast performance and ultimate privacy.

 ## Privacy-First Approach

 All PDF processing happens directly in your browser:

 -   PDF files are never uploaded to any server
 -   WebAssembly (WASM) is used for fast and secure processing
 -   When you close your browser, all data is automatically cleared

 ## Features

-- Upload PDF documents
+-   Upload and process multiple PDF documents.
-- View thumbnails of all pages
+-   Merge multiple PDFs into a single file.
+-   Split a PDF into individual pages.
+-   Compress PDFs to reduce file size with multiple quality levels.
-- Select pages to delete
+-   Delete specific pages from a PDF.
-- Download the modified PDF with selected pages removed
+-   Page reordering and rotation
+-   100% client-side processing using WebAssembly for speed and security.
+-   No file uploads, no servers, no data collection.
-- Fully responsive UI works on desktop and mobile
+-   Modern, responsive UI for desktop and mobile.

 ## Technology Stack

-- **React + Vite**: Fast and modern frontend framework
+-   **React + Vite**: For a fast and modern frontend.
-- **PDF.js**: Mozilla's powerful library for rendering PDFs in the browser
-- **pdf-lib**: Library for creating and modifying PDF documents in pure JavaScript
+-   **pdf-lib**: For creating and modifying PDF documents in JavaScript.
+-   **pdf.js**: For rendering PDFs in the browser.
-- **Web Workers**: For handling PDF processing in background threads
+-   **Web Workers**: To run PDF processing in the background without freezing the UI.
-- **Chakra UI**: Modern component library for the user interface
+-   **WebAssembly (WASM)**: For performance-intensive operations like compression.
+-   **Lucide React**: For beautiful and consistent icons.
+-   **Plain CSS**: For custom styling and a lightweight footprint.

 ## Development

 ### Prerequisites

 -   Node.js 16.5.0 or higher
 -   npm 8.1.4 or higher

 ### Running Locally